dart-lang/sdk/docs/process/breaking-changes.md

   * A request that developers may leave comments in the linked issue, if this breaking change poses a severe problem.

+* Note: Dart Announce will rejects posts via email.
+Please use the web UI: https://groups.google.com/a/dartlang.org/forum/#!forum/announce

-* Once you have sent the announce email, please let `aadilmaan@google.com` know as he will help drive the request through approval review process.
+* Once you have sent the announcement, please let `aadilmaan@google.com` know as he will help drive the request through approval review process.

 ### Step 2: Approval